We'll be happy to go down a list and we'll tally all the courageous things Barack Obama is doing.

 Interesting to note, though, that it's done not by GPS, but by cell phone triangulation is one of the things I'm heard.

-So it's not it's not pinpoint.
+So it's not pinpoint.

-There's a big privacy snafu.
+This is a big privacy snafu.

-And the short answer is yeah, the phone is reporting where it's been, but not for the reasons that you think, and that it's nothing new.
+And the short answer is, yeah, the phone is reporting where it's been, but not for the reasons that you think, and that it's nothing new.

-Uh in iOS 4, it's it's always it's always been there.
+In iOS 4, it's always been there.

 The three essential aspects here.